We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Best workout bench

-With over 12,000 online reviews, over half of which are five stars, there’s no doubt that the FLYBIRD Adjustable Weight Bench is a must for any home gym.
+With more than 12,000 online reviews, more than half of which are 5 stars, the FLYBIRD Adjustable Weight Bench is a popular choice for any home gym.

 With six back and four seat positions, the bench is easily adjustable for a full-body workout.